JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 they'd hit (a cut at 0.5 here would have landed inside `acc` and been silently lost — the "Finding #1" bug class the invariant now guards).

+After applying cuts, `CHECK_CUTS_VS_LATENCY` compares the planned cut count against the leaf slices that actually materialized in the domain subtree.
+Its strictness follows the landscape:

+- **Zero leaf slices** while cuts were planned: always a hard error (the Finding #1 class — every register vanished).
+- **Fully sliceable domain** (every delay unit legal — pure comb, a register can go anywhere): fewer leaf slices than cuts is a hard error — nothing in the domain may absorb a cut, so a shortfall means slicing descent itself is broken. *More* slices than cuts is normal even here: a cut is a stage-boundary line across the dataflow, and where it crosses parallel branches each branch materializes its own leaf register.
+- **Domain with unsliceable spans** (atomic/locked segments): cuts legitimately shift/merge around those spans on the way down, so a shortfall is expected — a one-line `[sweep] note:` only, no warning.

 ### Floor

 *What fmax can this domain never exceed?* The longest run of illegal units